w-A-L-L-e/BenfordsLawImages/README.md

 # BenfordsLawImages

-Watched this show on Netflix in the weekend called 'connected' which had all this mystery and wonder around Benford's law.
+Watched this show on Netflix in the weekend called 'Connected' which had all this mystery and wonder around Benford's law.
 One part was about applying it to images.
-So I got curious and wrote a little program quick and dirty to do this check myself.
+So I got curious and hacked together a little program to do this benford check myself.
 It can read jpeg and png images and prints out the benford results and an ascii graph.
+And yes this is just a quick hack, surely can be improved.
+But it was really funny to see the graph on a random image from facebook actually showing the same curve as was advertised in the netflix show.

 # installing